Teaser Number 1 - Shared Care vs. Split CustodyOpen the Iowa Support Master software and enter these figures:

 Number of Children for support - 2

-Check the box indicating "Shared Physical Care" in the "Number of Children for Support" screen.
+Now check the box indicating "Shared Physical Care" in the "Number of Children for Support" screen. and write down what you see for child support.

 Why is there a difference?
 Why are the numbers different between shared custody and split custody?
 In shared aren't both parents sharing the same two kids equally?
 In split, aren't we talking about each parent taking care of one child?
 Why is there a difference?